AnnMLin/Handshake/README.md

 import Experiment from '../lib/experiment'

-// Creates a new experiment object with experiment group const newExperiment = new Experiment('add_members_exp')
+// Create an experiment instance with experiment group to bucket users into experiments const newExperiment = new Experiment('add_members_exp')

-// activates experiment on user and save experiment activation to DB experiments table const {isEnabled} = newExperiment.activate()
+// Activate experiment for user and save experiment activation to DB experiments table const {isEnabled} = newExperiment.activate()

 if(isEnabled) {
-    // do something for the enabled group
+    // do something for enabled group users
 }

 ```